-Hit and Run Accidents in Florida
+Hit-and-Run Car Accidents in Florida

 Under Florida law, Leaving the Scene of an Accident is a criminal offense involving a person’s unlawful departure from the site of a motor vehicle crash.
 A conviction can result in misdemeanor or felony penalties, depending on whether the accident resulted in injury or death.

 Leaving the scene of an accident is a crime that comes with harsh penalties in Florida.
 In fact, a driver who leaves the scene of a fatal traffic accident faces a minimum four-year prison sentence and $10,000 fine if convicted.
 Even with harsh penalties in place, the Florida Department of Highway Safety and Motor Vehicles (FLHSMV) estimates 25 percent of Florida traffic accidents involve a hit and run.

 Being involved in a serious traffic collision devastates victims and their families physically, emotionally, and financially.
 When a careless and negligent driver leaves the scene, it adds insult to injury.
 Hopefully, law enforcement can track down the driver, but unfortunately, that isn’t always the case.
 If you have suffered injuries in hit and run accident in Florida, you might be worrying about who will pay your medical bills and compensate you for all the other losses that accompany a severe accident.

 It’s in your best interest to consult with a personal injury attorney after a hit and run accident to discover the right path for your particular circumstances.
 Below we provide general information about hit and run accidents in Florida, and a broad overview of the options you have to recover losses you have incurred after a hit and run accident in Florida.